On Tuesday I whined to my husband about bills, debt and spending.

 Notice your Mindset & Money shifts

 You may realize you enjoy doing your nails at home on thursday nights while watching #TGIT and decide to keep it up after the challenge. (why I keep going to this mani pedi example is beyond me.)
 Maybe you will lose some weight packing your lunches from home instead of eating out for breakfast and lunch at work and want to keep the progress going.
-Notice the ways your views of money is changing during the challenge.
+Notice the ways your views of money, and what things are worth spending on, starts to change during the challenge.
 (THIS is a great book to read on your relationship to money.)

 If you’re on a diet you’re not going to hang out in the food court, amirite?
 It’ll just trigger you to eat.
 So with your no spend challenge you’ll have to avoid the places that trigger you to spend.
-Block Amazon.com on your browser.
-Drive a different route home if you’re used to popping into target on the way home. etc.
+Block Amazon.com and your other favorite stores on your browser.
+Drive a different route after work if you’re used to popping into target on the way home. etc.

 What to do when the Challenge is over